wbohlken/transip-api-kotlin/README.md

 val token = authenticator.generateToken()
 ```

-You can add parameters to the Authenticator to set an expiration date, label, etc.
+You can add additional parameters to the Authenticator to override the defaults, possible parameters are: `expirationTime`, `label`, `readOnly` and `globalKey`

 ## Examples